View frequently asked questions by topic. For suggested questions, please contact federalupdates@illinois.edu.

 What do the federal administration changes mean for undocumented members of our community?

 New federal policy and legal changes may impact undocumented, DACA (Deferred Action for Childhood Arrivals), TPS (temporary protected status), asylee and mixed-status students in higher education.
-The Office of the Vice Chancellor for Diversity, Equity & Inclusion is hosting programming to provide guidance to educate all members of our university community about campus policy and individual rights for interactions with federal immigration enforcement.
+The Office of the Vice Chancellor for Access, Civil Rights & Community provides guidance and resources to educate all members of our university community about campus policy and individual rights for interactions with federal immigration enforcement.
 Find more information at open.illinois.edu.

 I am an international student or scholar.
-Should I be worried about my SEVIS status?
+Should I be worried about my immigration status?

-Illinois International and International Student and Scholar Services (ISSS) are actively monitoring the environment related to immigration issues.
-ISSS monitors the immigration status of all international students and scholars under the university’s SEVIS program and will immediately contact any individuals affected by a status issue.
+Illinois International and International Student and Scholar Services (ISSS) are actively monitoring the environment related to immigration rules and regulations.
+ISSS monitors the immigration status of all international students and scholars and will immediately contact any individuals affected by a status issue.
 For federal policy changes that may affect a broader community, ISSS will continue to communicate promptly and directly with international students and scholars.

 For the latest communication sent to our international community, please visit the ISSS Announcements blog.
 For specific personal questions related to your immigration status, please contact isss@illinois.edu.